Ecosystem Health Assessment Program

 Focus

-The EHAP monitoring covers the entire 70 km length of the kanamaluka / Tamar estuary and has 16 monthly ambient monitoring sites from Home Reach in Launceston to Low Head at the mouth of the estuary near Low Head.
+EHAP monitoring covers the entire 70 km length of the Kanamaluka / Tamar estuary and has 16 monthly ambient monitoring sites from Home Reach in Launceston to the mouth of the estuary at Low Head.

-The estuary is divided into five functional zones, noting:
+The estuary is divided into five functional zones:

 • Zones 4 and 5 are marine and are strongly influenced by the marine water of Bass Strait.